heimdall-syno/VS-Transmission/README.md

 5. Setup VS-SynoIndex as described in the corresponding README (Clone & Triggered Task).

-6. Edit the port number of the Syno-Index server in `post_processing.sh` according to the parameter in the triggered task.

-7. _Optional: Setup VS-Handbrake as described in the corresponding README._
+6. _Optional: Setup VS-Handbrake as described in the corresponding README._

-8. _Optional: Setup VS-Notification as described in the corresponding README._
+7. _Optional: Setup VS-Notification as described in the corresponding README._

 ## Container configuration